 git commit --fixup aabbccdd feature of git, while the validator would still block the merge button.

-#2 Updated by daviddavis 10 months ago
+#2 Updated by daviddavis almost 1 year ago

 Another option would be to just turn off the fail fast commit checks instead of breaking out a separate job.
 We're limited in Travis by the number of concurrent jobs across the entire pulp org.